osamasal/CarND-Traffic-Sign-Classifier-P2/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are seven German traffic signs that I found on the web:
+Here are seven German traffic signs that I found on the web.
+Images are of different sizes, but are converted to (32 x 32 x 1) before being consumed by the network:

 ![alt text][image7]
 ![alt text][image8]